shivannis/xandr-docs-public/xandr-docs/articles/monetize/move-a-placement-to-a-different-placement-group.md

 ---
-title : Microsoft Monetize - Move a Placement to a Different Placement Group Description : A placement is an open slot on a publisher website where an advertiser ms.date: 10/28/2023 creative with matching specifications can serve.
-Placement groups
+title: Microsoft Monetize - Move a Placement to a Different Placement Group
+Description: This article explains how to organize and manage placements, open slots on a publisher's website, using placement groups. ms.date: 10/28/2023
 ---

 # Microsoft Monetize -  Move a placement to a different placement group